gregberns/MonitoringAndAlertingEssentials/Talk.md

     * a set of events or activities that have occurred over time

 * The log entry:
-    * Is when something occured
+    * Is when something occurred
     * Data about the event
     * Often includes a ‘severity level'